NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

-# Predicting Singles and Doubles Tennis Matches and Tournaments
+# Predicting Singles Tennis Matches and Tournaments

 ## Group Members:
 Nathan Dennis, John Breedis, Yiming Chen (Team 19)

 ## IN PROGRESS:

-Currently the repository supports singles grand slam tennis tournaments predictions.
-We are currently working on implementing this for doubles tournaments.
+Currently implementing new metrics to simulate and predict tennis matches and tournaments, including the Glicko and TrueSkill based systems.

 ### Prerequisites